Saint Ignatius College Geelong

 More details will be published in future newsletters.

 Finish up to Term One

-It is hard to believe that next week is the last week of Term One!
+It is hard to believe that next week is the second last week of term one!

 Please note that the last day for classes this term will be Wednesday 3rd April 2019.
 On Thursday 4th April there will be no classes due to the Parent, Student & Teacher Interviews.

 Term One Reports

 You will be able to access the Term One Report via the Parent Portal on Friday 29th March after 4 pm.
 If you are a ‘non-residential’ parent you can, if you haven’t already, apply for the report (as well as other school correspondence) to be mailed to you.
 The application form is available from our office.

 This interim semester report is not as detailed as the Semester Report that will be available mid-year.
 It is designed to give you an indication of your daughter/son’s progress to date.
 I encourage you to take advantage of the follow-up Parent, Student and Teacher Conferences to help set the scene for a successful finish to the semester.

 A reminder that the meetings to follow-up the Term One Reports will be in the last week of term one on the afternoon and evening of Wednesday 3rd April (4.00pm – 6.00pm & 7.00pm – 8.30pm) and the morning of Thursday 4th April (9.00am – 12.00noon.)
 Please note that we expect students to attend the meetings with their parent/guardian and teacher.
 There will be no classes on Thursday 4th April to provide additional time for these conferences to take place.
 You are most welcome to use these meetings to meet teachers, discuss progress and address concerns.
 Instructions on how to book meetings will be emailed to parents / guardians.